lilypad8944/tufts_demo/README.md

 ---
 ### Initial Setup
 - Copy the stackscripts into your linode account and update the user account information at the top of the scripts per the instruction located within the comment
-- Build your headnode as the linode user and set your hostname accordingly
+- Build your headnode with the stackscript
 - Generate ssh keys as your user
 - Repeat the stackscript steps for a compute node and copy your ssh keys using ssh-copy-id
 - Update the ansible inventory manually and copy your ssh keys and the new inventory between systems